joshbegley/nyt-latest/README.md

 `Fitzgerald, Hicks and Robbie Ray are three players whose performances will be worth watching down the stretch.
 Here's why.`\
 https://nytimes.com/athletic/5655103/2024/07/24/sf-giants-tyler-fitzgerald-jordan-hicks/

-**Chelsea close to agreeing personal terms with Villarreal goalkeeper Jorgensen**\
+**Chelsea close to agreeing deal to sign Villarreal goalkeeper Filip Jorgensen**\
-`Chelsea are close to agreeing personal terms with Villarreal goalkeeper Filip Jorgensen, with the player preferring a move to Stamford Bridge over Marseille.`\
+`Chelsea are close to agreeing a deal to sign Villarreal goalkeeper Filip Jorgensen, with the player preferring a move to Stamford Bridge over Marseille.`\
 https://nytimes.com/athletic/5655132/2024/07/24/chelsea-filip-jorgensen-transfer/

 **Video Captures Plane Crashing After Takeoff in Nepal**\